idolize/untold-stories/README.md

 And then open your web browser to [the localhost page](http://localhost:8888).

 ### Dependecies with npm
-If the dependencies of the project change you can fix your local install by running `npm prune -l` and then reinstalling all of the dependencies or just the new ones.
+If the dependencies of the project change you can fix your local install by running `$ npm prune` (to remove any unnessecary dependencies) and then `$ npm install` (to install new dependencies).

 Testing
 ---------------------